Keith-S-Thompson/how-to-c-response/README.md

 the same size.
 And it's common to define a fixed-length array that's bigger than it needs to be to ensure that you use *part* of it to store your actual data.
 With a VLA, you can allocate just what you need.
-I agree with matt's advice here.
+I agree with Matt's advice here.

 Except for one thing: C11 made VLAs optional.
 I doubt that many C11 compilers will actually decide not to implement them, except perhaps